vanHeemstraPublications/dev-to/articles/satellite_tailscale_series/satellite-tailscale-episode-01.md

 organization: "the-software-s-journey"
 ---

-# 🛰️ Satellite Tailscale — Episode 1: Your Personal Satellite Network
+# 🛰️ Episode 1: Your Personal Satellite Network

 > *"Come with me if you want to connect."*
 > — Arnold Schwarzenegger, The Terminator (had he been a network engineer)